-Is It Possible to Get a Traffic Ticket For Driving Too Slow?
+Is It Possible to Get Charged For Driving Too Slow?

 132 (1) No motor vehicle shall be driven on a highway at such a slow rate of speed as to impede or block the normal and reasonable movement of traffic thereon except when the slow rate of speed is necessary for safe operation having regard to all the circumstances.